Hilly Flanks: Etymology

-The term “hilly flanks” has been commonly associated with a region of fertile land typically characterised by a moderately mountainous “hilly” nature.
+The term hilly flanks has been commonly associated with a region of fertile land typically characterised by a moderately mountainous hilly nature.
 The moderate nature of the hills in these regions are normally due to the close proximity of the region to a mountainous region.
-Hence, foothills in certain regions have been dubbed “hilly flanks”.
+Hence, foothills in certain regions have been dubbed hilly flanks.

 Robert John Braidwood, an American archaeologist from Michigan, led the Iraq-Jarmo Project in the 1950s, which consisted of carrying out interdisciplinary research in the foothills of the Zagros Mountains.
-He is believed to be one of the first to coin the phrase “the hilly flanks of the Fertile Crescent” to describe this particular region.
+He is believed to be one of the first to coin the phrase "the hilly flanks of the Fertile Crescent" to describe this particular region.

 Braidwood proposed his theory that the Hilly Flanks region was one of the first agricultural civilisations in the world given the sufficient amount of rainfall the region received.
 This enabled societies to carry out agriculture without irrigation.
 Communities were able to raise livestock in these regions.
 Braidwood's theory was proposed as a counterargument to that of Australian archaeologist V. Gordon Childe.

-Childe proposed his Oasis Theory, which argued that the regions of North Africa and Near East experienced desiccation, or a period of increased droughts, higher temperatures, and decreased precipitation.
+Childe proposed his Oasis Theory, which argued that the regions of North Africa and the Near East experienced desiccation, or a period of increased droughts, higher temperatures, and decreased precipitation.
 The lack of rainfall resulted in less fertile land that posed issues for inhabitants of the region, which then forced civilisations to mobilise to oases and river valley regions in Mesopotamia.
 However, further archaeological research expeditions, such as the Iraq-Jarmo Project, provided evidence that supported Braidwood's theory.

-There are other instances where a region of land is given the designation of “the hilly flanks”.
-A team of anthropologists from the Department of Anthropology, Washington University in St. Louis, USA used the term “hilly flanks” to refer to the northern part of a Fertile Arc in China, similar to that of the Fertile Crescent in the Middle East.
+The term hilly flanks was also used by a team of anthropologists from the Department of Anthropology, Washington University in St. Louis, US to refer to the northern part of a Fertile Arc in China, similar to that of the Fertile Crescent in the Middle East.